jackcoble/coble.uk/content/blog/self-hosting-my-emails.md

 draft: false
 ---

+> As of 9th August 2020, I am no longer self-hosting my emails.
+Instead, I decided to retire the mail-server and add this domain to my Tutanota account.
+My primary issue was that any email I sent would be marked as spam by the recipient.
+This could be resolved by making use of an SMTP relay such as SendGrid, but that is a project for another day.
+I may revisit this project in the future though, so not all hope is lost!

 Over the past couple of days, I have wanted to start self-hosting my emails, and for good this time.
 I'd previously configured an email server as part of a project I am currently working on.
 The functionality was nothing fancy.
 An email just needed to be sent to confirm the creation of a user account.
 However, since I was looking at setting up a mailserver for my personal use, I figure that I would to need give it a bit more care as opposed to just leaving it.
 After all, this could potentially be the home for the majority of my emails if it all goes well.

 ## Why would I want to host my own Email?